django-denmark/djangoschool-docs/slides/exercises2.md

   )
 ```

-Add a line for the debug toolbar:
+Add a line for the debug toolbar to get:

 ```python
   INSTALLED_APPS = (